mshakya/piret/README.md

   -m {EdgeR,Deseq2,ballgown,DeEdge,Degown,ballEdge,all}
-                        Method to use for detecting differentially expressed genes, Deseq2 requires 3 biological replicates and ballgown only processes eukaryotes (default: ballEdge) -p P_VALUE            P-Value to consider if genes are significantly different, default is 0.001 (default: 0.001) --scheduler           when specified, will use luigi scheduler which allows you to keep track of task using an url specified
+                        Method to use for detecting differentially expressed genes, Deseq2 requires 3 biological replicates and ballgown only works for eukaryotes (default: ballEdge) -p P_VALUE            P-Value to for finding significantly different, default is 0.001 (default: 0.001) --scheduler           when specified, will use luigi scheduler which allows you to keep track of task using an url specified